-Credit Hours
+Credit Hours 5

 For questions about course content, your grade or other personal issues, use the Canvas mail tool.
-Expect a response within 24 hours.
+Expect a response within 24 hours during the work week (M-F).
+Please allow for extra time for questions sent over the weekend.